OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: RNA_rules.JPG

 RNA encompasses Blender's scene properties.
 RNA Rules are able to override just about any data type in Blender.
 For example, scene render settings, object visibility and even custom properties.
 They are useful in extending the Shot data beyond the available options and are easier to use than Python Rules.
-They can also be used in combination to create Macros, see :ref:`Macros Book<macros>`.
+They can also be used in combination to create Macros, see :ref:`Macros`.

 First choose the source type of the property you would like to override, this will be the 'Domain'.
 If it is a scene or render setting choose 'SCENE'.
 For all other types, you may then need to choose a more specific domain.
 Next specify the data path.

 Note: that Domains such as Camera, Light and Mesh will point to shared data-block, not an object, for example, to override a Camera's position, use Domain = Object -> Path = 'location'.
 In Blender a data-block may have several users.

 To override the same camera's focal length the path should be 'data.lens', To override all cameras sharing the same camera data-block, use Domain = Camera -> Path = lens.

 The simplest way to find a data path is to right-click a property in Blender's interface and left click 'Copy Data Path, then paste it into the Path text box.
 The path should be relative to the domain's data type.

 * **Domain**, Point to the specific data object which contains the property to override.